Off the Dole

-Off the Dole is a 1935 British film starring George Formby.
-Formby appeared as John Willie, a stage character originally developed by his father, George Formby, Sr.; Beryl Formby, Formby Jnr's wife, also appeared in the film.
+Off the Dole is a 1935 British film directed by Arthur Metz and starring George Formby and Beryl Formby.
+It was written by John E. Blakeley and Mertz.

+Formby appears as John Willie, a stage character originally developed by his father, George Formby, Sr.

 Plot

 John Willie has his dole money denied him for moonlighting and not trying to find work.
 His uncle asks him to take over his detective agency.